MSLNZ/msl-network/docs/json_formats.rst

       "error": false
-      "kwargs": name-value pairs (keyword arguments to be passed to the method of the Manager or Service) "service": string (the name of the Service, or "Manager" if the request is for the Manager) "uuid": string (a universally unique identifier of the request) }
+      "kwargs": name-value pairs (keyword arguments to be passed to the method of the Manager or Service) "service": string (the name of the Service, or "Manager" if the request is for the Manager) "uid": string (a unique identifier of the request) }

-The `uuid <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ is only used by the :class:`~msl.network.client.Client`.
-The :class:`~msl.network.manager.Manager` simply forwards the unique id to the :class:`~msl.network.service.Service` which just includes the unique id in its reply.
-Therefore, the value can be anything that you want it to be (provided that it does not contain the ``"\r\n"`` sequence and it cannot be equal to ``"notification"`` since this is a reserved uuid).
-The uuid is useful when keeping track of which reply corresponds with which request when executing asynchronous requests.
+The unique identifier (uid) is only used by the :class:`~msl.network.client.Client`.
+The :class:`~msl.network.manager.Manager` simply forwards the unique identifier to the :class:`~msl.network.service.Service` which just includes the unique identifier in its reply.
+Therefore, the value can be anything that you want it to be (provided that it does not contain the ``"\r\n"`` sequence and it cannot be equal to ``"notification"`` since this is a reserved identifier).
+The unique identifier is useful when keeping track of which reply corresponds with which request when executing asynchronous requests.

 A :class:`~msl.network.client.Client` will also have to **send a reply** to a :class:`~msl.network.manager.Manager` during the connection procedure (i.e., when sending the :obj:`~msl.network.network.Network.identity` of the